xuesn/EEGDataset/README.md

 # EEGDataset
-A large-scale multi-session EEG dataset for modeling human visual object recognition
+A multi-subject and multi-session EEG dataset for modelling human visual object recognition